sofialoyer/nano/readme.md

 ## Running this project

-1. Add steps for running this project.
+1. Download the project and resources files
-2. Make sure to include any required libraries that need to be installed for your project to run.
+2. Make sure to have DetectNet installed
+3. Run the following command:   python3 code.py

 [This is a link to my intro video](https://youtu.be/7V-a8HBzB9c)